Privacy Statement

 What ways can you control the personal information we collect from you?

 You may access or modify your profile at any time on your user profile page.
-You can also request us to correct any information we have if you think it is wrong.
+You can also ask us to correct any information we have if you think it is wrong.

-If our intended collection, use or disclosure of your personal information is outside what we have set out in this Privacy Policy we will give you the option to:
+If our intended collection, use or disclosure of your personal information is outside what we have set out in this Privacy Statement we will give you the option to:

 2. Opt in prior to signing up for a service.